Teesside: Alkali

 In 1860 William James established an alkali company at Cargo Fleet and in 1869 Samuel Sadler also set up a factory nearby.
 Sadler's works produced synthetic aniline and alzarin dyestuffs and distilled tar.
 The introduction of the Solvay Process to make alkali in 1872 made nearby Tyneside alkali industry uneconomical but helped Teesside industry which was invigorated by the discovery of further salt deposits at Port Clarence near Seal Sands by Bell Brothers in 1874.

 Ammonia

-The Chemical Industry was established at Billingham in 1918 by the Government for the production of synthetic ammonia, with its intended use being the manufacture of munitions during the Great War.
+The chemical industry was established at Billingham in 1918 by the Government for the production of synthetic ammonia, with its intended use being the manufacture of munitions during the Great War.
 The 700 acre Grange Farm at Billingham was chosen for the site.
 However, by the time the plant opened the war was over and its manufacturing techniques outdated.
 It was taken over by Brunner Mond in 1920 and manufactured synthetic ammonia and fertilisers.
 Brunner Mond merged with other large scale chemical manufacturers in 1926 to form Imperial Chemical Industries (ICI).

 Sulphuric acid and fertilisers

-Teesside's first chemical works was when Robert Wilson produced sulphuric acid and fertilisers at Urlay Nook near Egglescliffe in 1833.
+Teesside's first chemical works was when Robert Wilson produced sulfuric acid and fertilisers at Urlay Nook near Egglescliffe in 1833.

-In 1928, anhydrite was mined from below Billingham for making sulphuric acid, a component for detergent and fertilizer manufacturing.
+In 1928, anhydrite was mined from below Billingham for making sulfuric acid, a component for detergent and fertilizer manufacturing.
 Ammonia and fertiliser works are operated by CF Fertilisers.